-Plantar fasciitis is one of the most frequent causes of so-called “leg pain" and is an inflammatory process localized to the plantar fascia.
-It affects about 2 million people annually – data reported in the United States, 10% of the population developing the condition throughout life.
+Plantar fasciitis is an inflammatory process localized to the plantar fascia, and it is one of the most frequent causes of so-called “leg pain.”
+It affects about 2 million Americans annually, with approximately 10% of the population developing the condition as some point during their lifetime.

-The plantar fascia is a band of fibrous tissue that originates at the heel and extends up to the five toes (the metatarsal bones), and is one of the structures that provides the resistance of the foot, the medial longitudinal arch support of the plant (foot).
-This fascia is stretched when the foot arch is flattening out, absorbing the impact force when the heel contacts the ground.
-The plantar fascia is not very flexible and therefore, after repeated shocks small breaks can occur.
+The plantar fascia is a band of fibrous tissue that originates at the heel and extends up to the five toes (the metatarsal bones).
+It is one of the structures that provides resistance of the foot as it is the medial longitudinal arch support of the plant (foot).
+When the foot arch is flattening out, the fascia is stretched and absorbs the impact force when the heel contacts the ground.
+The plantar fascia is not very flexible; therefore, after repeated shocks, small breaks or tears can occur.

-It appears most commonly after age 40, more common in women, being influenced by changes in body weight (obesity, pregnancy), otherwise the disease may be correlated with body mass index (BMI).
-PF occurs in people who by profession sit down too long or walk for too long: teachers, waiters, military, police, postman, dancers and even athletes (especially those who run long distance).
+Plantar fasciitis appears most commonly after the age of 40.
+It is more common in women, being influenced by changes in body weight (obesity, pregnancy), but it also may be correlated with body mass index (BMI).
+It most often occurs in people who by profession sit down too long or walk for too long: teachers, waiters, military, police, postman, dancers and even athletes (especially those who run long distance).

 There are several factors that can lead to plantar fasciitis, such as:

 - Flat feet – or the opposite – too high of an arch